 In this stage of the disease, paying closer focus on safety issues becomes critical.
 Driving should cease – something that’s oftentimes hard for seniors to accept.
 When possible, include the senior loved one in making this decision.
 If not, a note from the physician prohibiting driving is generally the most effective way to gain his/her consent.
 In the event the older adult is insistent about continuing to drive, you may have to take away the keys, or replace his/her set of keys with nonworking ones.

 Additionally, wandering and sundowning become alarming and hard for family caregivers to manage independently.
 Partnering with a reliable care provider with experience in dementia care, like Anthem Home Care, is a perfect solution.
-Our licensed Ingleside senior living care team can take the night shift, ensuring seniors are safe and distracted with enjoyable activities when struggling to sleep – enabling family caregivers to get the rest they need.
+Our licensed experts provide care for dementia in Portland and nearby areas that can take the night shift, ensuring seniors are safe and distracted with enjoyable activities when struggling to sleep – enabling family caregivers to get the rest they need.